 “Great.”

-Peterson leaned back in his chair for a moment, looking at the ceiling, as if preparing his words.
+Peterson leaned back in his chair for a moment, staring at the ceiling, as if preparing his words.
 It was an understated but effective performance.
 Then he sat up again and looked straight at Cole.
 “Immortality, Mr. Cole.
 We offer true immortality, and nothing less.
 Not in any abstract way, but in a perfectly real and physical way.
 If you choose to join our family here at Proconnesus, you will become immortal.
-You will live forever."
+You will live forever.”